bonitasoft/bonita-labs-doc/md/getting_started.md

 1. Ensure you have java installed, using command `java -version`
 2. Ensure you have Docker installed, using command `docker --version`
 3. Docker requires an active Internet connection to pull Elasticsearch Docker image and to build ICI application image
-4. Follow the installation guide "Quick start" instructions from the archive.
+4. Follow the installation guide "evaluation mode" instructions from the archive.

 ### Production mode

 1. Ensure you have Java installed, using the command `java -version`
-2. Follow the installation guide "ICI standalone application" instructions.
+2. Follow the installation guide "production mode" instructions.

 ## Configuration